Polyamide | Nylon 6 and Nylon 66

 • Polyamides are polymers whose monomeric units are joined by the amide (-NH-CO-) linkage (at least 85%).

-• There are aliphatic or cyclo-aliphatic units, often known as nylons.
+• They contain aliphatic or cyclo-aliphatic units, often known as nylons.

-• Polyamide is synthesized by a condensation reaction between diamine and diacid, where the repeating units are held together by amide links.
+• Polyamides are synthesized by a condensation reaction between diamine and diacid, where the repeating units are held together by amide links.

-• In 1939, USA's first polyamide was produced by adipic acid and hexamethylene diamine named polyamide 66.
+• In 1939, the first polyamide in the USA was produced from adipic acid and hexamethylene diamine named polyamide 66.

 Synthesis of Nylon 66